A LITTLE ABOUT US

 - Demonstrated respect for committing to local, on-the-ground involvement with people, communities and cultures, with awareness and sensitivity to their economic realities; and

 - Understanding of Arizona’ unique history, heritage and culture as well as aptitude and capability to work closely with communities large or small, rural or

 - Active listening skills, including awareness of body language and physical-mental-emotional linkages.
 Curiosity for the motivations of all parties, seeking intersections among differing perspectives and viewpoints;

 - Capacity to advocate successfully using science and data, communicate with authenticity and credibility and exert influence by being a role model for people, programs and ethics.
 Ability to engage others through dynamic, empathetic and articulate presentations and dialogue, conveying contagious enthusiasm that engenders a shared vision for the future; and

 - Ability to communicate love of nature and passion for conservation in an inspiring, motivating and positive way.

-HOW TO APPLY: The application deadline is August 16, 2020 prior to 11:59 p.m.
+HOW TO APPLY: The application deadline is September 13, 2020 prior to 11:59 p.m.
 Eastern Time.
-Internal applicants: Please apply to Job #48832 in PeopleSoft Self Service.
+Internal applicants: Please apply to Job ID #48910 in PeopleSoft Self Service.
 Cover letter is required.
 External applicants: Please apply to Job ID #48910 at www.nature.org/careers, or apply directly HERE and submit (required) cover letter and resume separately using the upload buttons.
 ELECTRONIC APPLICATIONS ONLY.

 Click “submit” to apply for the position or “save for later” to create a draft application for future submission.
 Once submitted, applications cannot be revised or edited.
 Failure to complete required fields may result in your application being disqualified from consideration.
 If you experience technical issues, please refer to our applicant user guide or contact email@example.com.